4th South Midland Brigade, Royal Field Artillery: Reorganisation

-Major Attwood Torrens, who had commanded the brigade during training in England, was killed in action on 8 December 1916 and buried at Pozieres Military Cemetery.Torrens medal card at TNA file WO 372/20/60630.
+Major Attwood Torrens, who had commanded the brigade during training in England, was killed in action on 8 December 1916 and buried at Pozieres Military Cemetery.
 Lieutenant-Col Edmund Furse, who had commanded the brigade at Laventie, was also killed on 19 May 1918 and buried at Dormans French National Cemetery.

 Postwar

-When the TF was reconstituted on 7 February 1920, the brigade was reformed as 4th Warwickshire (Howitzer) Battery of 3rd South Midland Brigade, which soon became 68th (South Midland) Field Brigade.Frederick, p.
-519.
+When the TF was reconstituted on 7 February 1920, the brigade was reformed as 4th Warwickshire (Howitzer) Battery of 3rd South Midland Brigade, which soon became 68th (South Midland) Field Brigade.